Common Sense Media Review

 What's the Story?

-Based on the series that ran from 2004 to 2009, THE L WORD: GENERATION Q picks up 10 years after the show went off the air with a group of friends shattered by a significant death.
-Bette (Jennifer Beals) is now a single mom raising rebellious teen Angie (Jordan Hull), and running for mayor of Los Angeles.
-Alice (Leisha Hailey) is a talk show host, and involved with Nat (Stephanie Allynne), a mom with two kids and a lot of complications.
+THE L WORD: GENERATION Q picks up 10 years after landmark TV show The L Word finished, with a group of the original characters still living in Los Angeles.
+Bette (Jennifer Beals) is now a single mom raising rebellious teen Angie (Jordan Hull) and running for mayor.
+Alice (Leisha Hailey) is a talk show host who's involved with Nat (Stephanie Allynne), a mom with two kids and a lot of complications.
 And Shane (Katherine Moennig) has just returned to town after her marriage flamed out, not sure what to do next.
-Connected to these three women in all kinds of complicated ways are Finley (Jacqueline Toboni), a recent transplant from the midwest, and her roommates Micah (Leo Sheng), a trans man and college professor, Alice's show's producer Sophie (Rosanny Zayas), and Sophie's finace Dani (Arienne Mandi).
+Connected to these three women in all kinds of complicated ways are Finley (Jacqueline Toboni), a recent transplant from the Midwest, and her roommates Micah (Leo Sheng), a trans man and college professor; Alice's show's producer, Sophie (Rosanny Zayas); and Sophie's fiancé, Dani (Arienne Mandi).

 Is It Any Good?

-This revamp of the beloved 2000-era series scores by injecting some seriousness into the frothy soap-opera plotlines that characterized the original.
-The old-school trio of Shane, Bette, and Alice are all played by actors in their forties and fifties now, so it makes sense that instead of searching for romance and adventure they're now settled down into less playful pursuits: Bette's bid for mayor, Alice's parent problems, Shane's wreck of a personal life.
-Bette even has a hot flash in the show's first episode, mercy!
+This revamp of the beloved 2000-era series scores by injecting some seriousness and broader LGBTQ+ representation into the frothy soap opera plotlines that characterized the original.
+The old-school trio of Shane, Bette, and Alice are all played by actors in their 40s and 50s in The L-Word: Generation Q, so it makes sense that instead of solely searching for romance and adventure, they're now settled down into less playful pursuits: Bette's bid for mayor, Alice's parent problems, and Shane's wreck of a personal life.

-But just so things don't get too geriatric, The L Word: Generation Q introduces a fresh young quartet of queer folk, the nest of roommates who work in different ways for Bette (who hires Dani as her PR consult after Dani flees her family's morally-compromised investment firm), and Alice (who employs both Sophie and Finley).
-The show's trying to have it both ways: meet-cutes and hookups and heavy plotlines about comittment and family.
-It largely succeeds, thanks to appealing actors and good writing with a lived-in queer sensibility, with jokes about Roxanne Gay, #MeToo, and the time-honored association between lesbians and power tools.
-Though today's crop of LGBTQ viewers aren't quite as starved for lesbian-themed stories as they were in 2005, they still want to see themselves reflected onscreen, and Generation Q does a fine, honorable job of it.
+The show also introduces a fresh young quartet of queer folk, the nest of roommates who work in different ways for Bette (who hires Dani as her PR consult after Dani flees her family's morally compromised investment firm) and Alice (who employs both Sophie and Finley).
+Generation Q merges the two generations with a bang, but other times, it feels like the show is trying to have it both ways: meet-cutes and hookups and heavy plotlines about commitment and family.
+It largely succeeds, thanks to appealing actors and good writing with a lived-in queer sensibility.
+Jokes about Roxane Gay, #MeToo, and the time-honored association between lesbians and power tools land solidly, and though today's crop of LGBTQ+ viewers aren't quite as starved for lesbian stories as they were in 2004, Generation Q does an entertaining, if imperfect, job of delivery.

 Talk to Your Kids About ...

-TV shows about LGBTQ people are more common than they were in 2004 when The L Word first aired.
-How many can you name?
-How else is the TV landscape different now than in 2004?
+TV shows about queer women are more common than they were in 2004, when The L Word first aired.
+What are some that you've enjoyed recently?

 TV Details